Updated August 2020

 You can receive your US pension in the Philippines faster and more securely by opening a Direct Deposit US Pensioner account at a bank here in the Philippines or at a Philippine bank branch in the U.S.

-Any of the following US pensions or payments is eligible:
+Any of the following US pensions or payments is eligible for Direct Deposit:

 MORE FORMS TO FILL UP